Edgewood High School (Edgewood, Maryland): Students

 The graph below shows student enrollment at Edgewood, and its general climb since 1993:

 Edgewood's attendance rate of over 90% is rated "high", according to the Maryland Department of Education's report card for the school.
 However, the graduation rate is approximately 75%, which the faculty is working diligently to improve.
 About 9% of the students receive special services, a number considered high by state standards.
 Larissa Santos was recognized at 2014 Maryland High School Principal of the Year until she was placed on Administrative Leave by Harford County Public Schools in July 2016 while under investigation.
 Ms. Santos resigned in July 2016 shortly after being placed on Administrative Leave and was replaced by Mr. Kilo Mack.
 Harford County Public Schools refused to comment on the investigation of Ms. Santos and her placement on Administrative Leave or if criminal activity was involved.

 Feeder system

 Edgewood High School is fed by one middle school within the district.
-In turn, Edgewood Middle School is fed by students from 6 elementary schools, as illustrated in the graphic below:
+In turn, Edgewood Middle School is fed by students from 6 elementary schools: